symptomnavi.ch

 Plan your daily physical activities:

-• Take a walk every day and gradually extend your walks
+• Go for a walk every day and gradually make it longer.

 • Join a sports group.
-Your regional or cantonal Cancer League can point you in the direction of sports groups in your area.
+Your regional or cantonal Cancer League can tell you about sports groups in your area.

 Do sport on your own:

-• Find a sports association or fitness centre near you for regular physical activity.
+• Find a sports club or gym near you to get regular exercise.

 You feel...